Senliast/xposed-modules/Updates_Manager_Extended/README.md

 A: The module hooks the PackageInstaller process and when an update starts - it checks if the name of the package, that is about to update, is present in the blacklist.
 If yes - it pretends, that something went wrong during package verification, this way causing the installation to fail.

 Q: Why does it need access to Android system and not to Package Installer?
 A: The Package Installer application is more a GUI, mainly intended for installing APKs.
-The part that is handling the logic and installation process is part of Android, exactly said its located in com.android.server.pm., therefore, access to Android system is needed.
+The part that is handling the logic and installation process is part of Android, exactly said its located in com.android.server.pm, therefore, access to Android system is needed.

 Q: Is it compatible with WSA?
 A: Yes